Learn about Evidence-Based Falls Prevention Programs

-The Otago Exercise Program is a series of 17 strength and balance exercises delivered by a Physical Therapist or a Physical Therapy Assistant in the home that reduces falls between 35 and 40% for frail older adults.
+The Otago Exercise Program (OEP) is a series of 17 strength and balance exercises delivered by a Physical Therapist or a Physical Therapy Assistant in the home, outpatient or community setting that reduces falls between 35 and 40% for frail older adults.
 This evidence-based program calls for Physical Therapists to assess and progress older adults through an 8 week clinical phase and then the older adult is transitioned to a self-management phase for 4 – 10 months.
 During this time, the older adult is supported by monthly phone calls and check ins at months 6 and 12 if needed.
 There are opportunities for Physical Therapists to collaborate with community providers to support dissemination and implementation of the OEP.

 Stay Active and Independent for Life (SAIL)

 Stay Active and Independent for Life (SAIL) is a strength, balance and fitness program for adults 65 and older.
 Performing exercises that improve strength, balance and fitness are the single most important activity that adults can do to stay active and reduce their chance of falling.
 The entire curriculum of activities in the SAIL program can help improve strength and balance, if done regularly.
 SAIL is offered 3 times a week in a one hour class.
 SAIL exercises can be done standing or sitting.
 The primary target audience is community-dwelling older adults (65+) and people with a history of falls.
 The SAIL program is able to accommodate people with a mild level of mobility difficulty (e.g. people who are occasional cane users).

 About 30% of older people who fall lose their self-confidence and start to go out less often.
 Inactivity leads to social isolation and loss of muscle strength and balance, increasing the risk of falling.
 Stepping On aims to break that cycle, engaging people in a range of relevant falls prevention strategies.